Why Moms Should Own Coconut Oil

 Homemade Vapor Rub

-- A few drops of essential oils such as peppermint and eucalyptus to several tablespoons of coconut oil make for a safe Vick’s alternative!
+- A few drops of baby safe essential oils to several tablespoons of coconut oil make for a safe vapor rub alternative!

 - Rub a small amount of coconut oil on the dry lips.